EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 This endpoint would show my competitive teams and friend code to battle with.

-## Discord Pusher Endpoint

-This endpoint would proc a Discord bot to ping me a custom message.

 ## Error Handling

 There needs to be a consistent way to manage errors.